 Get an Assessment from Continuum Recovery Center

-Continuum Recovery Center has a rewarding holistic outpatient addiction treatment program that works with people who have addiction, mental illness or both.
-Our treatment programs are designed to meet each person’s unique needs while giving equal attention to the substance abuse and mental health disorder.
-To learn more about our convenient, cost-effective treatment programs, contact us today.
+Continuum Recovery Center has a rewarding holistic outpatient addiction treatment program that works with people who have an addiction, mental illness, or both.
+Our treatment programs are designed to meet each person’s unique needs while giving equal attention to substance abuse and mental health disorder.